Sea Turtle Nesting Is Here

 Sarasota County beaches play host to the largest population of nesting sea turtles on the Florida's Gulf Coast.
-This year, Mote Marine Laboratory's Sea Turtle Conservation Program has already documented the first nest of the season on April 24, on the southern end of Longboat Key.

 Sea turtle nesting season officially begins Sunday, May 1 and will go through Oct.
 31. In this time, residents are urged to keep light out of sight and remove unused beach furniture and coastal structures during that time.